pergolafabio/Hikvision-Addons/doorbell/DOCS.md

   | takeSnapshot  | Take a snapshot and save it to the /media drive
   | callStatus   | Manually get the Call Status
   | callerInfo | Manually get the Caller Info
+  | backlightOn | Manually turn on the backlight
+  | backlightOff | Manually turn off the backlight
+  | backlightAuto | Define auto mode on the backlight

 - `<doorbell_name>` is the custom name given to the doorbell in the configuration options, all lowercase and with whitespace substituted by underscores `_`.